 Donald Tolin, Attorney & Counselor At Law, together with his wife, Vickie, his legal assistant for the past thirty-nine (39) years, have been active locally, throughout Wyoming, the United States, and Internationally, in the community for youth, sports activities, and charitable organizations; both when their children were involved with school, sports, exta-curricular activities, and afterwards.

 Mr. and Mrs. Tolin had four (4) children, all graduates of Verda James Elementary School, Centennial Junior High, and Kelly Walsh High School.
 Two daughters graduated from Casper College and then their oldest daughter, Cece, went on to graduate with a Bachelor's Degree in Communications from the University of Wyoming in Laramie, Wyoming.
 She now manages Vintage/Poplar Wine & Spirits , a fine wines and martini bar in Casper and also does custom catering.
 Their other daughter, Sarah, graduated with a Bachelor's Degree in Sociology from the University of Oklahoma in Norman, Oklahoma.
 She passed away in 2005 at the age of 23 just prior to her college class graduating from the University of Oklahoma.
 Her college degree was awarded posthumously by the University of Oklahoma with Mr. and Mrs. Tolin, and Sarah's siblings accepting her degree on her behalf.
 Their oldest son, Joshua, graduatated with a Bachelor's Degree in Political Science from the University of Nebraska-Kearney (UNK), a Masters of Business Administration Degree (MBA) from the University of Nebraska, and a Juris Doctor from the University of Wyoming College of Law.
 He is a Judge Advocate and Captain in the United States Air Force.
-He was previousy assigned to the United States Air Force Academy in Colorado Springs, Colorado, but is now the area defense counsel stationed at Ellsworth Air Force Base in Rapid City, South Dakota with his wife and four children.
+He was previousy assigned to the United States Air Force Academy in Colorado Springs, Colorado, but is now the Area Defense Counsel stationed at Ellsworth Air Force Base in Rapid City, South Dakota with his wife and four children.
 Their youngest son, David, graduated with a Bachelor's Degree in Theatre Arts from the University of Nevada-Las Vegas (UNLV), and a Masters Degree in Technical Theatre from the University of Texas.
 He was a high school teacher at Westlake High School for seven years, a theater arts high school in Austin, Texas, but is now employed by the University of Texas (UT) theater department, and lives in Austin with his wife and two children.

 Mr. and Mrs. Tolin supported and were actively involved with their children's school, sports and other extra-curricular activities.

-Mr. and Mrs. Tolin are the proud grandparents of three grandsons (two born in Colorado, in 2005 and 2014; one born in Texas in 2015) and two granddaughters (one born in Vienna, Austria in 2012 and the other born in Austin, Texas in 2013, and the youngest born in Rapid City, South Dakota in 2018.)
+Mr. and Mrs. Tolin are the proud grandparents of three grandsons (two born in Colorado, in 2005 and 2014; one born in Texas in 2015) and three granddaughters (one born in Vienna, Austria in 2012, one born in Austin, Texas in 2013, and the youngest born in Rapid City, South Dakota in 2018.)
 Mr. and Mrs. Tolin now gladly undertake "babysitting" duties for their grandchildren when they are able to travel out of state for family visits, and plan to be involved in their granchildren's activities whenever possible.
-They also enjoy their six "granddogs," one "grandcat," and one "grandturtle" (proudly on display in the front office at Tolin Law Offices.)
+They also enjoy their six "granddogs," one "grandcat," and one "grandturtle" (proudly on display in the front office at Tolin Law Offices in Casper.)

 Both Mr. and Mrs. Tolin have taught elementary school enrichment classes.
 Mrs. Tolin has taught advanced spelling classes and was a coach for the district spelling bee competition at Verda James Elementary School.
 Mr. and Mrs. Tolin served as board members of the Verda James PTO.
 Mr. Tolin also served as an advisory board member for a private Montessori School in Casper.
 Mrs. Tolin served as a board member and President of a private Montessori School where their four children attended in Casper.
 Mr. Tolin worked as a part time substitute teacher in the Natrona County School District for about five years teaching grades K-12 and held a Professional Teaching Certification from the State of Wyoming.
 Mr. Tolin was also a religious school teacher for many years, and both were leaders of their local congregation.
 Mrs. Tolin has traveled as chaperone for many high school competitions for band, drama, and sports.
 Both have been judges for local and state forensics and speech competitions.